JohnSnowLabs/spark-nlp/README.md

 ## EMR Support

-Spark NLP 2.4.4 has been tsted and is compatible with the following EMR releases:
+Spark NLP 2.4.5 has been tsted and is compatible with the following EMR releases:

 * 5.26.0
 * 5.27.0

 Full list of [EMR releases](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-5x.html).

+## Usage

 ## Spark Packages